suhaig/props2js/README.md

 This reads in the properties file `source.properties` and outputs the JavaScript equivalent into `output.js`.
 This is the same as outputting as JSON except `var myvar=` precedes the JSON and a semicolon follows it.

+### Pods.js module Format

+To convert a properties file into a Pods.js module, use the following

+	java -jar props2js-x.y.z.jar source.properties -t pods --name moduleName -o output.js

+This reads in the properties file `source.properties` and outputs the Pods.js module equivalent into `output.js`.
+This is the same as outputting as JSON except `Pod.declare('moduleName', ` precedes the JSON and a closing bracket and a semicolon follows it.